-World-renowned scientist Stephen Hawking is known for providing us with complex yet invaluable insights into space, time, and the nitty-gritty of theoretical physics.
-However, in a recent talk, the iconic physicist applied his brilliant mind to a more emotional matter.
+World-renowned scientist Stephen Hawking was known for providing us with complex yet invaluable insights into space, time, and the nitty-gritty of theoretical physics.
+However, in a famous talk, the iconic physicist applied his brilliant mind to a more emotional matter.

 Hawking gave a poignant message to people suffering from depression, making a poetic comparison between depression and a black hole – no matter how dark they seem, neither are impossible to escape.